JaegerMaximilian/Roboter/README.md

-# Roboter
+# eurobot_2022
-Eurobot 2024 Robot Code
+Main repository for the Eurobot 2022 Robot (Age of Bots)